 Dissociative identity disorder, previously known as multiple personality disorder, is a psychological condition where a person lacks connection between feelings, thoughts, memories, actions, or a sense

 of identity.
-This may be caused by traumatic experiences, or either physical or mental abuse.
-The dissociative aspect acts like a coping mechanism -- the person literally removes him or herself from a situation or experience that is too violent, traumatic, or painful and is replaced by a new personality altogether.
-When personality reveals itself and controls the individual’s' behavior and thoughts, it is called “switching.”
-Switching can occur within seconds, minutes, and even days.
-Sybil experienced so much trauma, and inspired me as she worked through her problems with so much determination.
+This may be caused by traumatic experiences or physical or mental abuse.
+The dissociative aspect serves as a coping mechanism – the person removes him or herself from an experience that is traumatic and is replaced by a new personality altogether.
+When a personality reveals itself and controls the individual’s behavior and thoughts, it is called “switching.”
+Switching can occur in spans of seconds, minutes, and even days.
+Sybil, despite experiencing so much trauma, inspired me as she worked through her problems with unwavering determination.

 The reader will be on an emotional roller coaster filled with shock, sadness, and intrigue.
 Sybil’s thoughts and personalities are intriguing.
 She shows bravery by sharing her tragic past and allowing her doctor to push her to expose her demons.
 Sybil’s story has become so famous that there are two film adaptations of this book.